John James Audubon: Early life

-The children were raised in Couëron, near Nantes, France, by Audubon and his French wife, Anne Moynet Audubon, to whom he had been married years before his time in Saint-Domingue.
+The children were raised in Couëron, near Nantes, France, by Audubon and his French wife, Anne Moynet Audubon, whom he had married years before his time in Saint-Domingue.
 In 1794 they formally adopted both the children to regularize their legal status in France.
 They renamed the boy Jean-Jacques Fougère Audubon and the girl Rose.

-From his earliest days, Audubon had an affinity for birds.
+From his earliest days, the younger Audubon had an affinity for birds.
 "I felt an intimacy with them...bordering on frenzy [that] must accompany my steps through life."
 His father encouraged his interest in nature:

-He would point out the elegant movement of the birds, and the beauty and softness of their plumage.
-He called my attention to their show of pleasure or sense of danger, their perfect forms and splendid attire.
-He would speak of their departure and return with the seasons.

-In France during the years of the French Revolution and its aftermath, the younger Audubon grew up to be a handsome and gregarious man.
+In France during the years of the French Revolution and its aftermath, Audubon grew up to be a handsome and gregarious man.
 He played flute and violin, and learned to ride, fence, and dance.
 Audubon enjoyed roaming in the woods, often returning with natural curiosities, including birds' eggs and nests, of which he made crude drawings.
 His father planned to make a seaman of his son.
 At twelve, Audubon went to military school and became a cabin boy.
 He quickly found out that he was susceptible to seasickness and not fond of mathematics or navigation.
 After failing the officer's qualification test, Audubon ended his incipient naval career.
 He returned to exploring fields again, focusing on birds.